Diving in Solomons

 Electricity, Telephone and Internet Access

-Electricity in the Solomons is 220/240 volts, 50 cycles, so an adapter will be needed for U.S. visitors.
+Electricity in the Solomons is 230 volts, 50 cycles, so an adapter will be needed for U.S. visitors.
 The outlets use 3 flat pins similar to Australia.
 The

 Language & Currency

 English the official languages, however most Solomon Islanders speak their local language and pidgin.
 The local currency is the Solomon Islands Dollar (SBD), referred to locally as S$.
 Click to check the currency rate.
 There are 2 branches of banks, MSP and ANZ with ATMs in major cities and major credit cards are accepted for purchases.

 The Solomon Islands utilize SBT which is Solomon Islands Time.
 It is 11 hours ahead of Greenwich Mean Time (+11 GMT).
 The Solomons are located west of the International Dateline and they do not observe Daylight Savings Time.

-The Solomon Islands are located in Oceania, to the east of Papua New Guinea and northwest of Vanuatu.
-The encompass 11,156 square miles and a total of 3,301 miles of coastline.
+The Solomon Islands are located in Oceania, to the east of Papua New Guinea and northeast of Australia.
+They encompass over 11,000 square miles and a total of 3,301 miles of coastline.
 The Solomons include 6 major islands and over 900 smaller islands.
 Islands include Guadalcanal, Malalta, Santa Isabel, San Cristobal, Choiseul, New Georgia and the Santa Cruz Group.
 Honiara, the capital, located on the island of Guadalcanal, and is approximately 8.5 square miles.

 The population of the Solomon Islands is 583,591 (2015).